DentalCare Logo

 Preventing ADRs

 Preventing ADRs is a critical part of clinical practice.
-Oral healthcare providers must have an awareness of and access to information related to ADRs.
-To minimize such events, they must develop a rational approach to the use of pharmacotherapeutic agents in the management of oral/odontogenic problems; especially, since in the treatment of most such conditions non-pharmacological intervention such as primary dental care is a more effective and safer alternative than pharmacotherapy.30
+Oral healthcare providers must be aware of and have access to information related to ADRs.
+To minimize ADRs, they must develop a rational approach when using pharmacotherapeutic agents to manage oral/odontogenic problems.
+Whenever possible, definitive dental care should be accomplished to manage an oral/odontogenic problem.
+In most instances, definitive dental care is a more effective and safer alternative than pharmacotherapy.31

-Inappropriate overprescribing is a major concern in healthcare and practitioners must caution against prescribing out of convenience or to meet patient demand.1,31-34 Overprescribing not only contributes to ADR risk, but also antimicrobial resistance and opioid habituation.
+Inappropriate overprescribing is a significant concern in healthcare, and practitioners must caution against prescribing out of convenience or to meet patient demand.1,32-35 Overprescribing not only contributes to ADR risk but also to antimicrobial resistance and opioid habituation.

-The benefits should always outweigh the risks when a drug is prescribed.
-If clinicians were to observe this basic principle routinely, then the number of unnecessary or inappropriate prescriptions would be reduced.
-Drug therapy should be individualized by taking into consideration both drug- and patient-related variables.35-37 Patient-related factors that contribute to ADR risk include progressing age, multiple co-morbidities, living alone, and poor coping skills of ambulatory patients.
+The benefits of use should always outweigh the risks when a drug is prescribed.
+If clinicians were to observe this basic principle routinely, the number of unnecessary or inappropriate prescriptions would be reduced.
+Drug therapy should be individualized by taking into consideration both drug- and patient-related variables.36-38 Patient-related factors that contribute to ADR risk include progressing age, multiple co-morbidities, living alone, and poor coping skills of ambulatory patients.

 When a medication is prescribed, the patient and/or guardian/caretaker must have a clear understanding of its purpose and dosing.
 Simple and clear oral instructions on how and when to take a drug should be given and reinforced by clear labeling and written instructions.
 Special labels are available for blind or poorly sighted patients.